rialDave/Streamlabs-Chatbot-VIPTools/README.md

 2. Create a new Folder called _"VIPTools"_
 3. Drop all of the stuff from this Repository in there
 4. Create a new folder called "data" inside of it
+5. Create a new folder "archive" inside the "data" folder
-4. Reload the scripts in SL Chatbot and you're good to go!
+6. Load the scripts in SL Chatbot and you're good to go!

+(Steps 4 and 5 will hopefully be automated soon)

 If you're having trouble with loading scripts in the SL Chatbot, see: https://www.youtube.com/watch?v=l3FBpY-0880